top of page

 Since the moon is the closest "planet" to Earth, this satellite zips around the zodiac very quickly, completing its round in less than a month.
 Actually, the entire trip takes 29.53 days, to be exact, and is measured from one “New Moon” to the next.
 We call this a lunation or lunar cycle.

 You can think of the New Moon phase as the point of beginning again or returning to the conception stage of the lunar cycle.
 The darkness of the new moon represents fertile ground.
-New moon energy is a time for introspection, heightened intuition, surrendering to the unknown, releasing what no longer serves you, opening to magic and conjuring visions.
+New Moon energy is a time for introspection, heightened intuition, surrendering to the unknown, releasing what no longer serves you, opening to magic and conjuring visions.
 At this time, you can plant your dream seeds or set intentions by consciously focusing on the "feeling' of your hearts' desires.

 What you need to know about Sagittarius